decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-05-20-from-single-shot-to-chained.md

 In single-shot Simplex, honest parties vote for a proposal in view $v$ in one of two cases.

-First, the proposal repeats the value from a previous value certificate and includes skip certificates for the intervening views:
+First, if the proposal repeats the value from a previous value certificate and includes skip certificates for the intervening views:

 ```text